pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 focuses on declarative rendering and component composition which we will get into in the later sections.
 [VueWiki]_ [VueIntroduction]_

-To include Vue.js with an HTML document, add the following script:
+To include Vue.js within an HTML document, add the following script:
 ``<script src="https://cdn.jsdelivr.net/npm/vue/dist/vue.js"></script>``

 Note that this is the development version of Vue.js.
 [VueIntroduction]_